gvwilson/thirdbit/_posts/2006/2006-08-07-naive-sqlite-question.md

 <td>0</td>
 </tr>
 </table>
-Whoops --- 'Darwin' should have a location ID of '1', not '0'.
+Whoops—'Darwin' should have a location ID of '1', not '0'.
 What's going on?